Marriage Counseling, New Jersey

 • The same argument repeating without resolution

-• One partner pursuing while the other shuts down
+• One partner is pursuing while the other shuts down

 • Emotional distance that didn’t used to be there